 At the time of the 1988 survey, lagarosiphon and elodea were the two dominant invasive weed species in Lake Tarawera.
 Although hornwort was first recorded in July 1988, it was limited to Kotukutuku Bay near the boat ramp and was not present in any of the survey sites used for LakeSPI.
 By the time of the 1994 survey, hornwort had spread around much of the lake and had doubled the depth range of invasive vegetation, without displacing lagarosiphon significantly (Wells et al. 1997).
 The high Invasive Impact Index recorded in 1994 (89%) has remained almost the same and Tarawera has one of the highest Invasive Impact Index scores of the 12 Rotorua lakes.
 The LakeSPI Index declined by 19% in only 6 years from 1988 to 1994 and has remained low since that time.
-This was the largest LakeSPI decline for any of the Rotorua lakes over such a short time frame.
 The Native Condition Index also declined substantially from 1988 to 1994 and has remained low, with hornwort responsible for widespread displacement of almost all the former deep-water charophyte meadows.